 “The facilities in Cayman are awesome,” says Shelley Unser, Cody’s mother and head of the foundation.
 The group stayed at the Marriott Grand Cayman, which offers accessible rooms and facilities, and when they asked to use the hotel’s seaside pool for pre-dive pool work, the hotel agreed to it.
 “They took a huge gamble by letting us take over the pool, but the guests seemed to love it!” she said.
 “It was a big motivator for everyone because we could see the ocean from the pool.”

-Stay-Focused President Roger Mueller says they have been running programs to Grand Cayman for 11 years, and the organization has certified more than 70 people.
+Stay-Focused President Roger Mueller says they have been running programs in Grand Cayman for 11 years, and the organization has certified more than 70 people.
 “The diving teams at Red Sail and Sunset House, in particular, have been instrumental to our success.
-We have exceeded necessary ratios between Instructors/Dive Masters and divers on every trip, and they are experienced and comfortable in working with persons with disabilities."
+We have exceeded necessary ratios between Instructors/Dive Masters and divers on every trip, and they are experienced and comfortable in working with persons with disabilities.”

 Mueller also praises Red Sail Sports, Sunset House and Ocean Frontiers for having dive boats spacious enough to allow mobility.
 Diveheart is another organization in the community for disabled divers with partnerships in the Cayman Islands, including Divetech.